Last Update: 8 March 2026.

 How else can you know if your plane features the new game changer first class?

-Simple.
-It only has 6 seats in the cabin, configured to 1-1-1.
+As mentioned above It only has 6 seats in the cabin, configured to 1-1-1.

-Here’s two ways to check.
+Here’s a few ways to check.

 Seat Map First Class 777-300ER Standard Configuration